chavarera/PythonScript/Basic/PIPIntroduction.md

 - Python Package installer.
 Python 2.7.9 and later, and Python 3.4 and later include pip by default.

 ### Check if PIP is Installed?
--Open command prompt  and type the following
+- Open command prompt  and type the following

 `>pip --version`